Let the Beat Control Your Body: Chart performance

-"Let the Beat Control Your Body" entered the top 10 in Belgian Flanders, Finland, Germany, Ireland, the Netherlands, Spain and the United Kingdom.
-In the UK, it peaked at number six on 27 February 1994, during its third week on the UK Singles Chart.
-It also charted on the UK Dance Singles Chart, peaking at number 14.
-On the Eurochart Hot 100, "Let the Beat Control Your Body" reached number five.
-It also reached number one on the European Dance Radio Chart.
+In Europe, "Let the Beat Control Your Body" entered the top 10 in Belgian Flanders, Finland, Germany, Ireland, the Netherlands, Spain and the United Kingdom.
+In the Netherlands, it peaked at number two for two weeks from 26 February 1994, being held off reaching the top spot by the single "Ik wil niet dat je liegt" / "Waarheen waarvoor" by Paul de Leeuw and Annie de Rooy.
+In Germany, the song peaked at number eight on the German Singles Chart and spent 18 weeks within the chart.
+In the UK, it peaked at number six on 27 February, during its third week on the UK Singles Chart.
+It spent ten weeks within the UK Top 100 and also charted on the UK Dance Singles chart by Music Week, peaking at number 14.
+On the Eurochart Hot 100, "Let the Beat Control Your Body" reached number five in its fourth week on the chart in March 1994.
 Additionally, the song was a top-20 hit in Austria, Denmark, Sweden and Switzerland.
-Outside Europe, "Let the Beat Control Your Body" peaked at number 29 in New Zealand and number 39 in Australia.
+Outside Europe, it peaked at numbers 29 and 39 in New Zealand and Australia, respectively.
+In West Asia, it became a top-10 hit in Israel, peaking at number six on 15 February 1994.

 Music video

 The accompanying music video for "Let the Beat Control Your Body" was directed by Nigel Simpkiss, produced by Swivel Films and released in the UK in January 1994.
 It received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.
 In the video, Anita Doth and Ray Slijngaard perform in front of a wall consisting of vibrating speakers.
 In between, several gymnasts and dancers are performing, mixed with computer generated images.
 In the rap part, Slijngaard trains bare-chested with weights.
 Tom Sheehan from Melody Maker felt the 2 Unlimited look in the video was very provocative: "Head-to-toe PVC suffocation gear.
 It was very S&M. Stephen Milligan would have loved it."